 Spotlight on the benefits of biomass

-- Provides ways to profit from otherwise unused organic matter
+- Provides ways to recover otherwise unused organic matter

-- Is CO2-neutral and avoids production of methane during the natural decomposition process of vegetal residues
+- Is CO2-neutral and avoids the production of methane during the natural decomposition process of plant residues

-- Is connected to the local power grid or to an industrial facility to supply electricity and possibly heat in cogeneration
+- Is connected to the local power grid or to an industrial facility to supply electricity and possibly heat via cogeneration